Explore more free genealogy websites for your ancestors. 13 helpful and lesser used databases, for the genealogy researcher.

 I’ve got a baker’s dozen (13) free genealogy websites that you might have missed.

-In showing you these, I hope you will be inspired to think beyond traditional type pf records and databases and explore online for your specific research needs.
+In showing you these, I hope you will be inspired to think beyond traditional type pf records and databases we typically use in our search for our ancestor.
+I challenge you to explore online for your specific research needs.

 Wondering how to actually search online for free genealogy websites?
 Keep on reading, and I’ll show you how down below.